 As graduation season approaches, I think this Bible would make a great gift for high school or college graduates looking to explore their faith on a deeper level, and it will equip them with intellectual tools to aid them in the defense of their faith.
 Since the articles are written by a variety of experts, theologians, and apologists, it appeals to a broad age range, as well as both men and women.
 I highly recommend this Bible, and I’m looking forward to reading more from it throughout the next year as I read the Bible in a year.

 It’s officially 2018, and with the start of a new year means lots of people making plans, goals, and resolutions.
 I’m not really a resolution type girl, but I do like to make plans (even if that means watching them crash and burn later in the year).
 Since I started journaling 2 years ago, usually my start of a new year now includes new Bible studies and journaling plans.
-If you want to see more of my journaling plans in-depth, check out my YouTube video “My 2018 Plans”

 Speaking of new Bible studies, I finally got a hold of the January #Goals kit from Dayspring.
 There were some delays with this one beyond their control but it’s finally here.
-You can watch my unboxing video

 At first I wasn’t thrilled when I heard the theme of this kit, but then once I saw it, I was totally hooked.
 This kit is not only packed with some great content and more scripture references, but it is very visually appealing.
 The geometric patterns and lettering style that they used for the design of this kit makes me want to jump into my Bible and create as I meditate on the Word.